Frequently Asked Questions

 It depends who organizes our itinerary.
 If we make the itinerary, we are looking for a number of wineries in a region to visit.
 We look for both small production wineries as well as large production wineries that are open during the days of our visit.
-If our itinerary is made by a PR firm, CVB, or advocacy group, then we give feedback but generally follow the itinerary they provide.
+When our itinerary is made by a PR firm, CVB, or advocacy group, then we give feedback but generally follow the itinerary they provide.

 Can a winery/vineyard request a visit?

 We receive requests for visits all the time.
-We can visit local wineries/vineyards however many of our invitations come from wineries quite a distance from where we live.
+We can visit local wineries/vineyards; howeve,r many of our invitations come from wineries quite a distance from where we live.
 If the winery is outside a day trip from the Baltimore region, then the travel costs increase since we have to include lodging and possibly air fare and car rental.
 These costs can become prohibitive.
 This is the reason we try to visit several wineries in a region on one itinerary.
 If we can plan a five-day visit to a region we can visit 10 to 15 wineries.
 A ten-day visit allows us to see 20 to 25 wineries.
 If a winery is interested in a visit, please send an email to terry at winetrailtraveler.com.